Relations between Nazi Germany and the Arab world: Egypt

-The author Muhamad Abdallah Inan warned against the Nazi Party, specifically against its racism and repression of the free press.
-In Ar-Risala, he wrote: German National Socialism does not stop its view about the racial superiority at this point, but it goes much beyond that.
-It announces the superiority of the Aryan race over all other races, not only over the Jewish race and considers all non-Aryan races as inferior; and the people of the south Mediterranean and the Semitic and Oriental people all generally belong to the inferior people that should be avoided by the Aryan race, which should be careful not to mix with them [...] there is no need to say that this theory is not based on proper science nor proper research or proper thought, it is only a new form of the attitude of hate of western people towards [others] and a new form of western colonialism.
 The most influential political party in Egypt at the time was the Wafd, which emerged from the anti-British protests during the 1919 revolution.
 The Wafdist Egyptian politician Mostafa al-Nahhas – who was prime minister from 1942 to 1944 – refused to ally himself with the Nazis.
 According to his memoirs, he first met Hitler in 1936 while on vacation in Berlin.
 During this meeting, Hitler talked with passion about England and France and the 'injustices' Germany had suffered; when Nahhas tried to leave, Hitler kept the conversation going for half an hour.
 After the meeting, Nahhas claimed to conclude that "this angry, agitated young man would inevitably drag the entire world into a world war."
 In Rome 1938, he was approached by the Italian Foreign Minister Galeazzo Ciano, who attempted to convince him to join the Axis, even promising him the presidency of an Egyptian republic.
 Nahhas refused; later when a journalist for Al-Ahram passed on a message from Mussolini to Nahhas his threat to conquer Egypt, Nahhas instructed him to the tell the Duce that his ambitions are like the ambitions of Satan to enter Paradise, Allah would protect Egypt from "that arrogant man".